Yesterday afternoon I made a Boston Cream Pie from The Joy of Cooking.

-What the recipes do have in common is that they are all cakes (not pies) with a cream filling and a chocolate icing.
+What most Boston Cream Pie recipes do have in common is that they are all cakes (not pies) with a cream filling and a chocolate icing.
 But that’s it.
 Some of the cakes are yellow cakes and others are sponge.
 Some call for eggs, some only use yolks.
 And every pastry cream filling seems different too.
 Some are made with flour and others use cornstarch.
 Some call for butter, some don’t.
-And the chocolate toppings run the gamus as well.
+And the chocolate toppings run the gamut as well.
 Gale Gand uses a ganache.
-Emeril uses store bought chocolate fondant (?) and the Food Network Test Kitchen makes their chocolate topping with a touch of corn syrup for shininess and, I suppose, flow.
+Emeril uses store bought chocolate fondant (?) and the Food Network Test Kitchen makes their chocolate topping with a touch of corn syrup for shininess and flow.

-At the end of the day, I was happy I’d chosen this recipe haphazardly because if I’d searched through the variations trying to find the best, I would have never been able to complete this in time for dessert.
+At the end of the day, I was happy I’d chosen this recipe (slightly haphazardly) because if I’d searched through the variations trying to find the best, I would have never been able to complete this in time for dessert.

 I followed the directions below with a few minor changes from the original.
 I cooked the cake in a 9 inch round springform and split it down the center.
 I think it stacks a bit more neatly when made in one pan and split instead of two.
 As for the cake recipe, this one was rich and crumbly rather than spongy.
 It was good, but I think next time I’d go with a traditional sponge.